xcapaldi/tbkm/README.md

 Number of loops (randomly selected) which are inaccessible to the terminal end (it will always pass over them).
 By inaccessible, I mean the terminal end will always cross over them and never loop around them.
 They are graphically represented by dashed lines but in the physical world this represents the terminal end only interacting with some subset of the overall coil because of confinment or rotation of the coil during agitation.
+If this parameter is used in a model (with multiple runs), the inactive loops will only be selected randomly once.
+If you want randomly selected loops for each run, check the section on scripting at the end of this document.

 #### -I [SPEC_INACTIVE [SPEC_INACTIVE ...]], --spec_inactive [SPEC_INACTIVE [SPEC_INACTIVE ...]]

 Specific loops (from left) which are inaccessible to the terminal end (it will always pass over them).
+Because this takes a list without delimiters as input, it must be the last flag in your command.

 Example: -I 1 3 5  ->  the first, third and fifth loop from the left will be inaccessible